-10. Net loss on derecognition of financial assets measured at amortised cost
+10. Net gain/(loss) on derecognition of financial assets measured at amortised cost

-During the year, the Central Bank of Liberia and the Government of Liberia consolidated portfolio of loans and advance as indicated in Note 17.
+In the prior year, the Central Bank of Liberia and the Government of Liberia consolidated portfolio of loans and advance as indicated in Note 17.
 The Bank recognized a gain of L\$ (3,423,824) on the consolidation.